 During 2008, in conjunction with a periodic review of our peer companies performed every two or three years, our human resource personnel conducted a review to compare certain features of our Stock Incentive Plan against the stock based compensation plans at nine companies that we believe are comparable to us (the nine companies are disclosed above in Elements of Compensation).
 At that time, we determined that awards under the Stock Incentive Plan were comparable in terms of eligibility, vesting schedule and frequency of option grants.
 However, the five-year term of our typical option awards was shorter than the term of the option awards made by some of our peer companies.
 Generally, these other companies had regular annual grants with a typical term of ten years.
 We also noted the continuing prevalence of restricted stock grants by the pool of comparable companies.
-In addition, a review of our outstanding stock options, relative to our peer companies (as measured by comparing the percentage of stock option expense, as calculated pursuant to SFAS No. 123, to the earnings of our peer companies against our comparable stock option expense percentage) indicated that, although our level of grants had improved, our grants remained below the peer group median.
+In addition, a review of our outstanding stock options, relative to our peer companies (as measured by comparing the percentage of stock option expense, as calculated pursuant to ASC 718, to the earnings of our peer companies against our comparable stock option expense percentage) indicated that, although our level of grants had improved, our grants remained below the peer group median.
 As a result of our review, no changes to the Stock Incentive Plan were deemed necessary.

-This periodic review prompted Mr. Alan Miller, in November of 2008, to recommend that our Compensation Committee award stock options to our named executive officers and other eligible employees.
-The number of stock options awarded to each of our named executive officers during 2008 was identical to the awards granted to each individual during 2007.
+In December of 2009, Mr. Alan Miller recommended that our Compensation Committee award stock options to our named executive officers and other eligible employees.
+The number of stock options awarded to each of our named executive officers during 2009 was comparable to the awards granted to each individual in 2008, with Messrs.
+Marc Miller and Marquez receiving additional awards in 2009 as a result of promotions they received during the year.
+As adjusted for the two-for-one stock split that occurred in December, 2009, the number of stock options awarded to each of our named executive officers in December of 2009 was as follows: Alan B. Miller (590,000); Marc D. Miller (90,000); Steve G. Filton (70,000); Debra K. Osteen (70,000), and; Michael Marquez (80,000).
 In determining the number of options to award to our named executive officers, the Compensation Committee considered Mr. Alan Miller's recommendations and took into account individual performance in light of a named executive officer's position, responsibilities and contribution to our financial performance as well as his or her potential contribution to our growth and productivity.
 In addition, we reviewed historical internal practices for awards of options, which also helped to determine award amounts.